teampoltergeist/poltergeist/README.md

     (Ryan Schlesinger) [Issue #312]
 *   Fix "wrong exec option symbol: pgroup" error on windows (Andrew Meyer) [Issue #314]
+*   Fix NoMethodError when using has_css with a count on svg elements

 ### 1.3.0 ###